-YMCA veterans programs launched this year:
+YMCA veterans programs launched in 2017:

 - January – Began offering 20 percent off the standard membership rate for military at all of its centers.
 The U.S. Department of Defense already provides free YMCA memberships to qualifying active duty service men and women.

 - April – The Benjamin Harrison YMCA conducted a Job Fair, held a Financial Literacy Breakfast for veterans and arranged regular Y visits for nearby VA Homeless Dom residents.